modor-engine/modor/README.md

 ## Behind the scene

-Here are the main libaries used behind the modules of modor:
+Here are the main libraries used to implement Modor:

-- Graphics module is backed by [winit](https://github.com/rust-windowing/winit) and [wgpu](https://wgpu.rs/).
+- Graphics crate is backed by [winit](https://github.com/rust-windowing/winit) and [wgpu](https://wgpu.rs/).
-- Physics module is backed by [rapier](https://rapier.rs/).
+- Physics crate is backed by [rapier](https://rapier.rs/).

 ## License